SPDUK/Issues/README.md

 Gets github issues and turns them into a formatted table in the terminal.

+Requires erlang to run `./issues` file (all you need to fetch the issues) and erlang + elixir for the rest.

 To run `./issues <name> <user> <lines>`

 By default you get 4 if you just run `./issues <name> <user>`